I've just come to Cambridge and want to road race. What do you offer?

 Hmmm, I've ridden a lot but never really raced.
 Are 'beginners' catered for?

 Yes!
 Any riders wishing to race are appreciated, regardless of experience.

 Well, to be honest, racing isn't my thing, can I just go out and ride with someone for company locally?

 Yes, of couse.
 'Just' going for a ride is fundamental to the sport.
 Going out, either on or off road, in the local area is very pleasant and a great way to keep fit.
 If you don't fancy the higher speeds of the road groups, our touring secretary is the person to get in touch with.
-If you fancy a chilled out ride off road then email the CUCC mailing list.
-With around 500 subscribers, there is always someone willing to go out riding!
+If you fancy a chilled out ride off road then email the CUCC mailing list or WhatsApp groups.

 Cambridge is renowned for its bike crime, and our advice is to use it only for training or racing, not general riding about town.
 Even if it is locked up securely, it would come as no suprise if someone nicked your saddle/wheels/handlebars or just vandalised it.
 Investing in a strong lock is always a good plan if you haven't done so already as is checking up on your insurance.To find out about the bike storage facilities (or lack of them) at individual colleges please contact a member of the comittee.

 You may be suprised that you may be able to get your bike covered by your parents existing house insurance policy (if you're an undergrad), and on your contents insurance (if you're a postgrad or undergrad in a house of no more than 3 people; the Prudential or Marks and Spencers contents insurance is good for this).
 If you're sharing a hostel then it is unlikely that any insurer other than Endsleigh will touch you for anything let alone a bike.
 In these circumstances your only option may be through people like British Cycling or the CTC.